Saturday, December 7, 2019

 (Update 2/21/21) Tagawa et al. reported that in a retrospective analysis of chemo-naive patients treated at the VA, Xtandi-first patients had a 16% reduced risk of death vs Zytiga-first patients - 1.4 months longer.
 But if they later switched to the other drug, their overall survival was the same.
 There was also no difference in survival if they later had chemo.

-(3) Jevtana (cabazitaxel) third (after Pluvicto)
+(3) Jevtana (cabazitaxel) or Pluvicto third.

 Jevtana is currently FDA-approved for men in whom Taxotere has already been tried and failed.
 Jevtana and Taxotere (both taxanes) have been found to be virtually identical in oncological results when given as first-line therapy (see this link) with a similar degree of toxicity.
 If Taxotere and one of the second-line hormonal therapies (Zytiga or Xtandi) have already been tried, is it better to try the other second-line hormonal therapy next or is Jevtana a better choice for the third therapy?
 De Wit et al. found the answer in the CARD randomized clinical trial..